• Home

 Discipline 7 (D7): Prevent recurrence

-• Update procedures and policy
+• Updating procedures and policy

-• Update standards
+• Updating standards

-• Improve KPIs
+• Improving KPIs

-Discipline 8 (D8): Closure and team celebration
+Discipline 8 (D8): Closure and team recognition

 • Summarize the investigation

-• Lessons learned
+• Document lessons learned

-• Publicize success
+• Publicize success and recognize contributors

 Things to consider

-• Think about using professional 8D software
+• Consider using professional 8D software

 • Make 8D your primary method of corrective action management and reporting

-Free 8D report software
+Start your free 8D report software trial

 Contact us Privacy statement Security profile Media Terms of service Free corrective action software About us

-Copyright © 2011-2025 Adaptive Business Management Systems Ltd .
-All rights reserved.
+Copyright © 2011-2025 Adaptive Business Management Systems Ltd. All rights reserved.

 Registered number: 07617267.
 Registered office: Adaptive House, Fern Square, Weymouth, Dorset DT3 4NZ, United Kingdom.